george-aristides/project-1/github-guide.md

 If your branch is not set as upstream, and the branch exists on both your local machine and the online repo, you will have to type "git push origin <branch name>"
 For this project its probably best to just set the branch you are working on as upstream

+## Pull
+Pull is the opposite of push.
+Pulling will update your local repo to look like the main repo; if someone else pushes a change to github, your local version will now be outdated and be behind the github online version.
+In order to make sure your version is up to date, you need to pull down the latest version to your machine.

+This should be just like the git push command - "git pull" will pull down the latest version of whatever branch you are on.
+If your branch is not set as upstream then you will need to do "git pull origin dev" to do this

+## Communicating on pushes and pulls

+To avoid conflicts that may and will arise in some capacity, please make sure to do lots of regular small pushes and pulls.
+Its good to check the repo for changes and pull every time you start working, to make sure that before you start you have the latest version.
+Likewise when you make a small change, or a few small changes its good to push it before you do too much else.
+This makes it so its easy to identify where issues come from and makes it so you can keep your commit messages concise and still descibe what the changes are.

+Github does a pretty good job of automatically warning you about problems and preventing disasters, so mistakes are likely not going to ruin everything, but keeping a protocol in the process will make things much smoother.

+# Pull Requests
+The way we move changes